-Covid 19 coronavirus: Positive Auckland case linked to worker at Rydges Hotel
+Covid 19 coronavirus: Rydges Hotel managed isolation facility worker tests positive

 • Thorough cleaning of shared areas of the hotel was carried out.

-• Close contacts of the staff member identified and put into self-isolation until tested (noting that this staff member was not in a public-facing role)
+• Close contacts of the staff member identified and put into self-isolation until tested (noting that this staff member was not in a public-facing role).

 • Lock down of guests in hotel lifted once cleaning completed and close contacts identified.

-• Close analysis of movements were undertaken at including: Review of CCTV, Review of room entry data to look for connection to cases
+• Close analysis of movements were undertaken at including: Review of CCTV, Review of room entry data to look for connection to cases.

-• Genomic Sequence sought from ESR
+• Genomic Sequence sought from ESR.

-• Health advice sought
+• Health advice sought.

-• Further testing of all returnees and staff undertaken
+• Further testing of all returnees and staff undertaken.

-• Confirmation that infection prevention controls have been followed
+• Confirmation that infection prevention controls have been followed.

-• Normal procedures resumed
+• Normal procedures resumed.

 The maintenance worker carried out tasks on vacant rooms between bookings, following full infection prevention and controls, including the use of PPE.